Services & Equipment Available

-Hand-held magnifiers are available from Space and Stacks Management.
+Hand-held magnifiers are available from Circulation staff.
 Just come to the Library's Circulation Desk and ask for hand-held magnifiers there.
 For larger magnifiers, see our Merlin LCD Magnifier, described below.

 Merlin LCD Magnifier

 The Library has added a Merlin LCD magnifier for low vision needs.
 The Merlin is very intuitive and easy to use.
 You can select viewing modes for adjusting contrast and brightness, magnification levels from 2.7 to 85x, color options for the LCD display, and many other flexible features.
 More details See also their User Manual and their FAQ.
 For personal hand-held magnifiers, see our Hand-held Magnifiers, described above.